Drew Bledsoe: Personal life

 After his retirement in 2007, Bledsoe founded the Doubleback Winery along with close friend Chris Figgins.
 After the 2014 vintage, Figgins left Doubleback and handed his interest in the business to his protege Josh McDaniels (not related to the Patriots assistant coach of the same name).
 The company's grapes, mostly Cabernet Sauvignon and Chardonnay, are harvested from McQueen Vineyards and Flying B Vineyards, located in and around Walla Walla, Washington.
 The wine saw some critical success and placed 53rd overall in Wine Spectator's Top 100 wines in 2010.
 His first vintage, 2007, quickly sold out of its initial 600 cases.
-In 2012, Marvin R. Shanken invited Ernie Els, Greg Norman, Tom Seaver, and Bledsoe to introduce his wines, despite Shanken's disdain for the New England Patriots.
-He also recorded a message to both Tony Romo and Dak Prescott in 2017 in his home, which also showed his red wine collection.
-In 2021, Drew purchased an 80 acre property in Oregon’s Eola-Amity Hills AVA with his winemaker and business partner Josh McDaniels.
+In 2012, Wine Spectator's publisher Marvin R. Shanken invited Ernie Els, Greg Norman, Tom Seaver, and Bledsoe to introduce his wines, despite Shanken's disdain for the New England Patriots.
+Bledsoe also recorded a message to both Tony Romo and Dak Prescott in 2017 in his home, which also showed his red wine collection.
+In 2021, Bledsoe purchased an 80 acre property in Oregon's Eola-Amity Hills AVA with his business partner and winemaker Josh McDaniels.
+According to The Land Report, Bledsoe and his fellow winemakers in Walla Walla have played a critical role in establishing his hometown as the epicenter of the burgeoning wine industry in the Pacific Northwest.

 In his spare time, Bledsoe works with many philanthropic organizations.
+In 1996, he established the Drew Bledsoe Foundation to support his parents’ vision for better parenting through their Parenting with Dignity curriculum.
+He also spends time inspiring local youth and has raised over a millions of dollars for over 170 children's hospitals.
+He was inducted into the Humanitarian Sports Hall of Fame in 2005.

-Bledsoe has held the position of offensive coordinator/quarterbacks coach at Summit High School since 2012.
+In 2020, Bledsoe hosted his own short-lived eight-episode podcast titled Drew Bledsoe’s Basement Tapes.
+He has since made guest appearances on other podcasts, talking about his career and giving takes about the current NFL.